Mitsunee/mitsu-blog/data/posts/typing-react-components.md

 ---
-title: How to type Function Components in React with TypeScript
+title: Typing Function Components in React with TypeScript
 date: 2022-12-29 11:10 UTC+1
+editedAt: 2023-01-16 11:44 UTC+1
 description: >-
   One of TypeScript's biggest strengths is providing autocompletion and typechecking in IDEs.
-Properly typing components makes writing JSX a lot easier and can avoid many common errors.
+Properly typing components makes writing JSX a lot easier and can avoid many common errors. (updated to also include Preact!)
 tags:
   - TypeScript
   - React
   - Guide
 ---

-# How to type Function Components in React with TypeScript
+# Typing Function Components in React with TypeScript

 One of TypeScript's biggest strengths is providing autocompletion and typechecking in IDEs.
 Properly typing components makes writing JSX a lot easier and can avoid many common errors.
+The `@types/react` package provides many utility types on the `"react"` import (and `React` namespace) that make typing your components easy to integrate with HTML attributes, props of other components and typechecking styles and CSS Custom Properties.

 ## What is a component?

 In React a function component is any function that takes a single parameter - an object containing properties - and returns either ReactNodes or null.
-If your IDE displays the inferred return type you will often see `Element | null`.
+If your IDE displays the inferred return type you will often see `Element` or `Element | null`.

-To attach a type you can either use `React.FC` (or `import type { FC } from "react"` if the React namespace is not available) or simply attach your Props type directly.
+To attach a type you can either use `React.FC` (or `import type { FC } from "react"` if the React namespace is not available globally) or simply attach your Props type directly.

 ```tsx
 const Columns: React.FC<MyProps> = function ({ children }) {